DanielVenable/rock-paper-scissors/README.md

 A machine learning model using transfer learning that predicts whether a hand is signing rock, paper or scissors.

+It also uses a neural network to predict what you will pick next so it can beat you.

 ## Data Credit

 The data I used is composed of these datasets I found on Kaggle: